ynx0/graph-store-documentation/1_graph_store_overview.md

   <img src="images/image7.png"/>
 </p>

 When using Graph Store, there is a notion of **structural nodes** vs. **content-centric nodes**.
-In the example diagram, we’ve color coded the different nodes based on what type of node they are. **Content-centric nodes** represent data created or consumed directly by the user. **Structural nodes**, on the other hand do not directly represent user data, and instead represent a higher level relationship between different user data.
+In the example diagram, we've color coded the different nodes based on what type of node they are. **Content-centric nodes** represent data created or consumed directly by the user. **Structural nodes**, on the other hand do not directly represent user data, and instead represent a higher level relationship between different user data.
 Structural nodes are used to implement the structure of the schema that is being implemented.
 In other words, they exist away from the eyes of the user, solely for organizational purposes.

 Note that this differentiation between content-centric vs. structural nodes is purely developer-facing, and not encoded within the actual system.
-Although these patterns aren’t hard or fast rules, we’ll see how they can be used in practice in the validator walkthrough section.
+Although these patterns aren't hard or fast rules, we'll see how they can be used in practice in the validator walkthrough section.

 ## Validator Overview - Schema and Permissions

 Every social application has a minimum amount of information it needs to function along with the structure that the information must follow.
-We’ll call this the application’s schema.
+We'll call this the application's schema.
 This is enforced by a **validator**.
-A validator's primary function is to encode the constraints of the schema and validate data against the schema of your social media app.
-Graph Store uses the Hoon type system, specifically marks, to actually represent validators.
-Validators are a special case of a `mark`, and so the terms may be used interchangeably.
+Given a schema, a validator's primary function is to encode its constraints and validate arbitrary data against it.
+Graph Store uses clay marks to represent validators.
+Validators are a special case of a mark, so the terms will be used interchangeably.

-In addition, validators can also encode structural permissions. **Structural permissions** govern who is allowed to add or remove a given node (and by extension its children) based on the node’s properties (usually it’s depth in the graph).
+In addition, validators can also encode structural permissions. **Structural permissions** govern who is allowed to add or remove a given node (and by extension modify its children) based on the node's characteristics.

 There are 3 different classes of users:
-- **Admin** - An owner of a resource or someone who’s been delegated similar privileges
+- **Admin** - An owner of a resource or someone who's been delegated similar privileges
-- **Writer** - Someone who can create and modify their own content but cannot modify others’
+- **Writer** - Someone who can create and modify their own content but cannot modify others'
-- **Reader** - Someone who is only given permission to access but not create or modify, except in special cases (such as comments on a post)
+- **Reader** - Someone who is only given permission to access but not create or modify, except in special cases

 There are two different types of privileges:
-- **Add privileges** - permission to add (read: create) a given node and add to its children
+- **Add privileges** - permission to create a given node and create any child nodes
-- **Remove privileges** - permission to remove a given node and remove its children
+- **Remove privileges** - permission to remove a given node and remove any of its children

 There are also three different levels of access a given permission level can have:
 - **%no** - user does not have add or remove privileges for this node